Other Exercises

 And I know I wouldn't be there to help you along.

-So I gave you that and I said goodbye,
+So I you that name and I said goodbye,

 I knew you'd have to get tough or die,